Interior Design BS

 Diana S. Nicholas, RA, AIA, NCARB, MFA (University of the Arts, Philadelphia) Director of MS Design Research, Coordinator, Sustainability in the Built Environment Minor.
 Associate Professor.
 Coordinator, Sustainability in the Built Environment Researching Health in residential urban environment and interprofessional collaboration

-Debra Ruben, NCIDQ, IDEC, LEED AP, MS (Drexel University) Academic Associate Dean; Interim Associate Dean, Graduate Studies.
+Debra Ruben, NCIDQ, IDEC, LEED AP, MS (Drexel University) Associate Dean Academic and Faculty Affairs.
 Associate Professor.
-Interior design, participatory design; play spaces.
+Interior design, research; community and participatory design; playful learning.

 Jihyun Song, IDEC, LEED, AP, MS, MFA (University of Wisconsin-Madison, Ewha Woman's University in Seoul).
 Associate Teaching Professor.
 Wayfinding design principles in architectural interior spaces; healthcare design; evidence-based design.

-Frances Temple-West, AIA, NCARB, LEED GA, MArch (Virginia Tech) Program Director of the Interiors Graduate Programs.
-Assistant Teaching Professor.
+Frances Temple-West, AIA, NCARB, NCIDQ, LEED GA, MArch (Virginia Tech) Program Director of the Interiors Graduate Programs.
+Associate Teaching Professor.
 Principal, Frances Temple-West Architect; retail, corporate/commercial, and residential design

 Ada Tremonte, NCIDQ, IDEC, IIDA, MS (Drexel University) Program Director for the Interior Design Undergraduate Program.
 Teaching Professor.
-President, a d a Design Associates, Inc.; educational and corporate/commercial design
+Principal, a d a Design Associates, Inc.; educational and corporate/commercial design, workplace strategies.

 Emeritus Faculty

 Sylvia Clark, MArch (University of Pennsylvania).
-Professor Emeritus.
+Professor Emerita.

 Eugenia Ellis, PhD, AIA (Virginia Polytechnic Institute and State University).
 Professor Emerita.
 Natural and electrical light sources and effects on biological rhythms and health outcomes; ecological strategies for smart, sustainable buildings of the nexus of health, energy, and technology.